Dental anatomy: Numbering systems

 There are several different dental notation systems for associating information to a specific tooth.
 The three most commons systems are the FDI World Dental Federation notation, Universal numbering system (dental), and Palmer notation method.
 The FDI system is used worldwide, and the universal is used widely in the United States.

 Although the Palmer notation was supposedly superseded by the FDI World Dental Federation notation, it overwhelmingly continues to be the preferred method used by dental students and practitioners in the United Kingdom.
 It was originally termed the "Zsigmondy system" after the Austrian dentist Adolf Zsigmondy who developed the idea in 1861, using a Zsigmondy cross to record quadrants of tooth positions.
-The Palmer notation consists of a symbol (┘└ ┐┌) designating in which quadrant the tooth is found (from the dentist's perceptive) and a number indicating the position from the midline.
+The Palmer notation consists of a symbol (┘└ ┐┌) designating in which quadrant the tooth is found (from the dentist's perspective) and a number indicating the position from the midline.
 Permanent teeth are numbered 1 to 8, and primary teeth are indicated by a letter A to E.

 The universal numbering system uses a unique letter or number for each tooth.
 The uppercase letters A through T are used for primary teeth and the numbers 1 - 32 are used for permanent teeth.
 The tooth designated "1" is the right maxillary third molar and the count continues along the upper teeth to the left side.
 Then the count begins at the left mandibular third molar, designated number 17, and continues along the bottom teeth to the right side.

 The FDI system uses a two-digit numbering system in which the first number represents a tooth's quadrant and the second number represents the number of the tooth from the midline of the face.
 For permanent teeth, the upper right teeth begin with the number, "1".
 The upper left teeth begin with the number, "2".
 The lower left teeth begin with the number, "3".
 The lower right teeth begin with the number, "4".
 For primary teeth, the sequence of numbers goes 5, 6, 7, and 8 for the teeth in the upper right, upper left, lower left, and lower right respectively.

 As a result, any given tooth has three different ways to identify it, depending on which notation system is used.
 The permanent right maxillary central incisor is identified by the number "8" in the universal system.
 In the FDI system, the same tooth is identified by the number "11".
 The palmer system uses the number and symbol, 1┘, to identify the tooth.
 Further confusion may result if a number is given on a tooth without assuming (or specifying) a common notation method.
 Since the number, "12", may signify the permanent left maxillary first premolar in the universal system or the permanent right maxillary lateral incisor in the FDI system, the notation being used must be clear to prevent confusion.